Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x006A | uword | Current age
 0x006C | uword | Max age
 0x006E | uword[2] | Looks like age has a bonus and 4th value as well but they are always 0.
 0x0072 | uword[4] | **Unknown**.
 This looks like a hidden or unused attribute/ability cause it uses most likely 4 uwords as well.
 The current and max value is always 0.
 The bonus is 25 for Chris and 5 for Gryban.
 The last value is 0 as well.
 With this there are 10 attributes.
 I guess this was a reserve and matches the amount of abilities.
-In **Ambermoon Advanced** this attribute is used for spell damage increasing for monsters (see below).
+In **Ambermoon Advanced** this attribute is used for spell damage adjustment (see below).
 0x007A | uword[4] | ATT (see [Abilities](Enumerations/Abilities.md))
 0x0082 | uword[4] | PAR (see [Abilities](Enumerations/Abilities.md))
 0x008A | uword[4] | SWI (see [Abilities](Enumerations/Abilities.md))